Blady-Com/gnoga/docs/user_guide.md

 ### Display, Visible, Hidden

-HTML5 uses a few different independantly working properties for visibility.
+HTML5 uses a few different independently working properties for visibility.

 Visible will turn on or off the visibility of an element and its children, but the objects will still take the same space on the page.

 Hidden will turn off visibility and the object and its children will no longer take up space on the page either.

-Display changes how the elements are layed out by the browser.
+Display changes how the elements are laid out by the browser.
 Using Display (None) acts in the same fashion as Hidden.

 ### Inner_HTML, Text and Value

 Retrieving the contents of an Element in Gnoga differs depending on the type of Element.
 For form Elements the Value method is used.
 For others Text can be used to retrieve the text alone or Inner_HTML to retrieve the contents including any HTML tags present.

 Understand why there are different methods is based on the way the underlying HTML 5 works.
-Text and Inner_HTML are retrieving all child nodes with in the element while value is an attribut of Form elements.
+Text and Inner_HTML are retrieving all child nodes with in the element while value is an attribute of Form elements.
 So when using Text or Inner_HTML they will return the contents of every child.